Joe Z. Tsien

-Joe Z. Tsien（钱卓） is a neuroscientist who pioneered Cre/lox-neurogenetics in the mid-1990s, a versatile toolbox for neuroscientists to study the complex relationships between genes, neural circuits, and behaviors.
-He is also known as the creator of the smart mouse Doogie in the late 1990s while being a faculty member at Princeton University.
+Joe Z. Tsien（钱卓） is an American neuroscientist who researched Cre/lox-neurogenetics in the mid-1990s He also was involved in research on Doogie mice in the late 1990s while he was a faculty member at Princeton University.
+He has also worked on theories of neural computation, intelligence, cognition, memory, decision-making, and spatial navigation.

-Recently, he developed the Theory of Connectivity in an effort to explain the origin of intelligence, or the basic design principle underlying brain computation and intelligence.
-The theory states that brain computation is organized by a power-of-two-based permutation logic in constructing cell assemblies - the basic building blocks of neural circuits.
-The theory has received a set of validation from multiple experiments.
-The discovery of this basic computational logic of the brain can have important implications for the development of artificial general intelligence.

-In addition, Tsien has also postulated the Neural Self-Information Theory to describe how the brain encodes the moment-to-moment perceptions, memories, spatial navigation, decision-making and conscious action executions.
-The Neural Self-Information Theory and Theory of Connectivity may provide two fundamental frameworks to not only understand how the brain works, but also the development of brain-inspired neuromorphic computation.

 Education

 Tsien earned his A.B. in Biology/Physiology from East China Normal University in Shanghai (1984).
 Tsien obtained his Ph.D. in Molecular Biology from the University of Minnesota in 1990.

 Career

-In the early and mid-1990s, Tsien worked with two Nobel laureates, Eric Kandel and Susumu Tonegawa.
+In the early and mid-1990s, Tsien worked with two Nobel laureates, Eric Kandel and Susumu Tonegawa at Columbia University and MIT, respectively.
 In 1997, Tsien became a faculty member in the Department of Molecular Biology at Princeton University, where he genetically engineered and created Doogie, a smart mouse.
 In 2007, Tsien launched the Brain Decoding Project under which he has led a team of neuroscientists, computer scientists and mathematicians to record and decipher systematically the neural codes in the mouse brain, with funding supported in part by Georgia Research Alliance.
 Tsien's Brain Decoding Project has provided a valuable test case and inspiration for other neuroscientists in Europe and the United States to initiate large-scale projects such as the BRAIN Initiative and Human BRAIN Projects in 2013.

 Tsien is currently working in China and continues to serve as the director of the International Brain Decoding Project Consortium.